 Senate Bill 1 (Chapter 5, Beall, 2017) is known as The Road Repair and Accountability Act of 2017 and provides the first significant, stable and ongoing increase in state transportation funding totaling an estimated \$5.2 billion annually for the State of California.
-SB 1 created the Road

-Maintenance and Rehabilitation Account and the Road Maintenance and Rehabilitation Program.
+SB 1 created the Road Maintenance and Rehabilitation Account and the Road Maintenance and Rehabilitation Program.

-AMBAG received approximately \$319,856 in SB 1 funding for FY 2021-2022.
+AMBAG received approximately \$318,324 in SB 1 funding for FY 2022-2023.
 In addition, AMBAG will receive a formula based apportionment of SB 1 funding annually for the next 10 years.
 This funding will assist in conducting local and regional multimodal transportation and land use planning that further AMBAG's Metropolitan Transportation Plan/Sustainable Communities Strategy (MTP/SCS), contribute to the State's greenhouse gas (GHG) reduction goals and targets, and other sustainability goals.

-2045 Metropolitan Transportation Plan/Sustainable Communities Strategy
+2050 Metropolitan Transportation Plan/Sustainable Communities Strategy

-AMBAG finalized the development of the 2045 Metropolitan Plan/Sustainable Communities Strategy (MTP/SCS).
+AMBAG initiated the development of the 2050 Metropolitan Plan/Sustainable Communities Strategy (MTP/SCS).
 The MTP is the federally mandated long-range transportation plan for the Monterey Bay Area region.
 This plan lays out a financially constrained list of transportation projects over the next 20 plus years that will enhance regional mobility as well as reduce greenhouse gas emissions.
 Given the size and complexity of our region, the MTP by necessity is a living document that must be adjusted on a regular basis to keep it valid, relevant, and in accordance with new challenges and opportunities.
 Accordingly, it may be amended occasionally between major updates, to ensure major projects being planned and implemented in the region remain consistent with the prevailing MTP.
-The Draft 2045 MTP/SCS was released in November 2021 and the Final 2045 MTP/SCS adopted was in June 2022.
+The Draft 2050 MTP/SCS is scheduled to be released in November 2025 and the Final 2050 MTP/SCS scheduled for adoption in June 2026.

-2022 Regional Growth Forecast
+2026 Regional Growth Forecast

-The RGF projects the region's population, employment and housing numbers for the tri-county area of Monterey, San Benito and Santa Cruz Counties.
-The purpose of the RGF is to show likely changes in employment, population and housing in the region by 2045, based on the most current information available.
+The RGF projects the region's population, employment, and housing numbers for the tri-county area of Monterey, San Benito and Santa Cruz Counties.
+The purpose of the RGF is to show likely changes in employment, population and housing in the region by 2050, based on the most current information available.
 This forecast is used to inform regional and local planning projects such as the MTP/SCS, transportation projects, corridor studies and economic activity analyses.
 Results from this forecast are used as inputs in the AMBAG's Regional Travel Demand Model (RTDM) to forecast travel patterns.
-The 2022 RGF was accepted by the AMBAG Board for planning purposes in November 2020 and formally adopted in June 2022.
+The 2026 RGF is scheduled to be accepted by the AMBAG Board for planning purposes in October 2024 and formally adopted in June 2026.